This page in Swedish

 Clinical practice

 I meet patients with multiple disabilities and sensory difficulties at the Adult Habilitation Centre, Region Örebro County.
-At our department (Upplevelsen), (1) I provide training in using eye tracking to perform different cognitive tasks, (2) my colleagues and I use multisensory environments as part of our treatments for patients with sensory processing difficulties, such as children and adults with Autism Spectrum Disorders.
+I provide training in using eye tracking to perform different cognitive tasks.

 Publications